sundy-li/rust_strip/README.md

 ## rust_strip

-A simple tool to remove unused rust use imports.
+A simple tool to remove unused imports in RUST.

-1. Cargo b
+1. Cargo build/tests
-2. Read the warning logs
+2. Process the warning logs of unused imports
-3. Replace the files
+3. Then replace the involved files

 ## usage